-PHYSICAL ABUSE- including hitting, slapping, burning, pushing, restraining, misuse of medication or inappropriate physical sanctions.

-DOMESTIC ABUSE - including psychological, physical, sexual, financial, emotional abuse; so called 'honour' based violence.
-In 2013 the Home office defined domestic abuse as: 'Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over, who are or have been intimate partners or family members regardless of gender or sexuality.
+- Physical abuse including hitting, slapping, burning, pushing, restraining, misuse of medication or inappropriate physical sanctions. - Domestic abuse including psychological, physical, sexual, financial, emotional abuse; so called 'honour' based violence.
+In 2013 the Home Office defined domestic abuse as: 'Any incident or pattern of incidents of controlling, coercive or threatening behaviour, violence or abuse between those aged 16 or over, who are or have been intimate partners or family members regardless of gender or sexuality.
 This can encompass, but is not limited to, the following types of abuse: psychological; physical; sexual; financial; emotional.
-Family members are defined as: mother, father, son, daughter, brother, sister and grandparents, whether directly related, in-laws or step-family.'

-SEXUAL ABUSE - including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault, sexual exploitation and sexual acts to which the adult has not consented or was pressured into consenting.

-PSYCHOLOGICAL ABUSE - including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, cyber bullying, isolation or unreasonable and unjustified withdrawal of services or supportive networks.

-FINANCIAL OR MATERIAL - including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits.

-MODERN SLAVERY - encompasses slavery, human trafficking, forced labour and domestic servitude.
-Traffickers and slave masters use whatever means they have at their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.
+Family members are defined as: mother, father, son, daughter, brother, sister and grandparents, whether directly related, inlaws or step-family.' - Sexual abuse including rape, indecent exposure, sexual harassment, inappropriate looking or touching, sexual teasing or innuendo, sexual photography, subjection to pornography or witnessing sexual acts, indecent exposure and sexual assault, sexual exploitation and sexual acts to which the adult has not consented or was pressured into consenting. - Psychological abuse including emotional abuse, threats of harm or abandonment, deprivation of contact, humiliation, blaming, controlling, intimidation, coercion, harassment, verbal abuse, cyber bullying, isolation or unreasonable and unjustified withdrawal of services or supportive networks. - Financial or material including theft, fraud, internet scamming, coercion in relation to an adult's financial affairs or arrangements, including in connection with wills, property, inheritance or financial transactions, or the misuse or misappropriation of property, possessions or benefits. - Modern slavery encompasses slavery, human trafficking, forced labour and domestic servitude.
+Traffickers and slave masters use whatever means they have at Page 19 of 30 their disposal to coerce, deceive and force individuals into a life of abuse, servitude and inhumane treatment.